SantaCon: Portland, Oregon

 In Portland, Oregon, the 2014 SantaCon was organized by the Cacophony Society, which had originated SantaCon in the city, and sought to recapture the event's roots.
 The Oregonian commented that "while the massively popular New York SantaCon made its own bold statement about First Amendment rights Saturday, the Portland SantaCon's statement went back to the charmingly subversive attitude that started it all."

 San Francisco

-In 2018, SantaCon organizers said that the city of San Francisco will not sanction the event.
+In 2018, SantaCon organizers said that the city of San Francisco, where the event began, would not sanction it.
 The event went on despite the city's objections, concerned with safety and crowd control.
 No permits were issued and the crowd was thinner than in the past.
 The events were held there in subsequent years.